mooseyscountrygarden.com » Garden Bridges« Willow Bridge | Rooster Bridge »

 The Plank Closed for Repairs - February 2005

+Help!
 In late January 2005 one of the approaches to The Plank washed away, catapulting a startled garden visitor into the water.
-As of writing, The Plank is closed for repairs.
+And in the next months, un-noticed, one of the pieces of wood also disappeared downstream.
+Oops.

 What a beautiful tabby cat Sifter is!